-Although my background has been in traditional mental health settings, I recognize how judgmental and punishing such treatment has been historically.
-I became increasingly motivated to open my private practice, as I could no longer endorse the discriminatory language and diagnoses, forced medication and hospitalizations, and the continued, pervasive pathologizing of conditions like suicidal thoughts and hearing voices, that I deem a natural response to events.
+Although my background has been in traditional mental health settings, I recognize how judgmental and punishing such treatment has been historically and how it intersects with colonialism, white supremacy, racism, misogyny, homophobia, transphobia and other issues.
+I became increasingly motivated to open my private practice, as I could no longer endorse the discriminatory language and diagnoses, forced medication and hospitalizations, and the continued, pervasive pathologizing of conditions like suicidal thoughts and hearing voices, that I deem a natural response to disconnection and traumatizing events.
 The only reason I continue to diagnose is to allow people more affordable access to therapy through insurance.
 Someday, I hope to do away completely with the need to take insurance.

 I approach the therapeutic process believing it is one of collaboration.
 My role is to support you in discovering your truth through the changes you want to make.
 I believe it is possible for all people to make concrete, measurable change that leads to a greater sense of personal power and control.
 The goal is for you to increase your satisfaction with your life and to feel better day to day as you live it and move toward the goals you identify.
 If we work together, it is an honor to me that you allow me to witness your process.